 A new analysis suggests that it might come from three different sources.
 First, the radioactivity from the land is being washed into the rivers by rainfall, which in turn, is carried to the sea.
 Second, the plant is still leaking radioactivity at around 0.3 terabecquerels a month.
 Third, the marine sediment is the main cause of the contamination.
 Around 95 terabecquerels of radioactive cesium has found its way to the sandy floor near the plant.

-The contamination is finding itself into the food chain.
+The contamination is finding itself in the food chain.
 Bottom-dwelling fish in the Fukushima area show radioactivity above the limit of 100 becquerels per kg set by the Japanese government.
 Greenlings have been found with levels as high as 25,000 per kg.
 However, the contamination varies widely between species.
 Octopi and squid have escaped contamination, whereas fish like red snappers and sea bass are only sometimes contaminated.
 The levels of cesium in fish and marine life begun to drop slightly this autumn, states Tomowo Watanabe, an oceanographer with the Fisheries Research Agency in Yokohama.

 The fishing industry lost ¥100 billion to ¥200 billion ($1.3 billion to $2.6 billion) in 2011 because of the accident and many fisheries remain closed because of persistent contamination.